 It is important to guide the users/tenants in the reuse of materials and components in relation to minor renovation and tenant adaptation through for example to reuse and repair the things already in place.
 To promote the adoption of such incentives, the Nordic Swan Ecolabel has incorporated specific measures.

 These measures aim to help licensees establish effective routines for guiding users/tenants in making environmentally responsible choices, fostering a culture of resource conservation and waste reduction within the building community.

-Nordic Ecolabelling acknowledges the challenge this requirement poses for residential buildings.
-This requirement is more applicable to other buildings where operations are managed directly by the building owner or where the building operation contractor can provide support for building improvements and tenant adaptations.
-Due to the lack of steerability, Nordic Ecolabelling has decided to exempt residential buildings from this requirement.
+Nordic Ecolabelling acknowledges the challenge this requirement poses for buildings owned by a housing cooperative (SV: bostadsrättsförening).
+This requirement is more applicable to buildings where operations are managed directly by the building owner or where the building operation contractor can provide support for building improvements and tenant adaptations.
+Since tenants in a housing cooperative have full responsibility for their own apartments, it becomes difficult for the Nordic Swan Ecolabelled licensee to document compliance.
+Due to the lack of steerability and mandate, Nordic Ecolabelling has decided to exempt housing cooperatives from this requirement.